VertebrateResequencing/wr/.docs/nextflowdsl/spec.md

     then error contains the line number.
 11. Given a process with `disk '10 GB'`, when parsed, then `Directives["disk"]` evaluates to int 10.
-12. Given a DSL 1 file (uses `into` channel assignment, e.g.
-    `process foo { output: stdout into result }`), when parsed, then error mentions DSL 1 is not supported.
+12. Given a legacy DSL 1 file (uses `into` channel assignment, e.g. `process foo { output: stdout into result }`), when parsed, then error mentions DSL 1 is not supported.
 13. Given a process with `scratch true`, when parsed, then parse succeeds without error and `Directives` map does not contain key `"scratch"`.